When Fractional CMO is the right call

 A fractional CMO is the right move when the company needs senior marketing leadership before it needs another full-time executive seat.
 This is common in tech companies with a capable team, unclear priorities, uneven pipeline quality, or a board asking sharper questions about GTM efficiency.

-The CMO role is not “more marketing”; it is the operating system that connects market, message, revenue, and leadership decisions.
+The CMO role is not "more marketing."
+It is the function that connects market, message, revenue, and leadership decisions.

-At Nyman Media, we typically come in when the CEO does not need more opinions.
-They need a plan, a cadence, and a leader who can translate marketing into revenue terms.
+The typical starting point is a CEO who does not need more opinions.
+They need a plan, a rhythm, and a leader who can translate marketing into revenue terms.

 -